How to Test Kubernetes Applications in Go with EnvTest: A Practical Guide

 Since I want to test the Namespace deletion logic, I'll leverage subtests to spin up a common EnvTest environment and then run each scenario.

-The following code snippet shows the setup and tear down sections of the TestKillNamespace
+The following code snippet shows the setup and tear down sections, and one of the subtests of the TestKillNamespace

 function: